What Is an ITIN and Do I Need One?

 |Note: Any ITIN not used at least once in three years will automatically expire.
 A new ITIN may be obtained by filing a new W-7 with the IRS.|

-Gregory Finkelson, our Attorneys at ACS Law Offices, and our entire staff at American Corporate Services, Inc., are prepared to answer your questions about ITINs and assure that you have all the information necessary to secure one if you need one.
+Gregory Finkelson, our Attorneys at ACS Law Offices, and our entire staff at ACS Law Offices, Inc., are prepared to answer your questions about ITINs and assure that you have all the information necessary to secure one if you need one.

 Disclaimer: The article contains general information and does not include legal advice on a particular case.